phoenixsite/mws/README.md

  Also it is required to install all the Python packages in the requirements.txt file.

 ## Installation instructions for a local set-up
+The maximum number of tenants in this scenario is limited to five.

 ### Database set up